SLajuwomi/Cowboy_Cards/GITWORKFLOW.md

 #### 3. Add the upstream repo as a remote

 To be able to sync with the sprint branch on the upstream repo, you need to add it as a remote with `git remote add upstream https://github.com/HSU-Senior-Project-2025/Cowboy_Cards`.
-This will add the project repo as a remote called `upstream`.
+This will add the project repo as a remote called **upstream**.
 Run `git remote -v` and you should see four lines of output, two for your fork (origin) and two for the project (upstream).

 #### 4. Pull the sprint branch to your local

 Now run `git pull upstream [name of sprint branch]`.
 This will update your fork's master branch with the latest commits to the sprint branch.

+### Do this early and often, and BEFORE you make any commits.

-Run `git branch` and there should be one line of output, `master`.
+Run `git branch` and there should be one line of output, **master**.

 #### 5. Creating your branch